Bruce Matthews: Tennessee Titans

 On February 9, 2011, Matthews was hired as offensive line coach by new Tennessee Titans head coach Mike Munchak.
 Both were Hall of Fame linemen for the Houston Oilers.
 Regarding his new job, Matthews stated, "For me this is an opportunity of a lifetime.
 It is such a unique opportunity to work with Mike because I think he will do a great job.
 It is just one of those things I couldn't pass up."

-After finishing the 2013 season with a 7–9 record, Titans general manager Ruston Webster and Tommy Smith met with Munchak and gave him the option to fire a large contingent of assistant coaches, which included Matthews, in exchange for an extension and a raise, or lose his job as head coach.
+After the Titans finished the 2013 season with a 7–9 record, general manager Ruston Webster and president/CEO Tommy Smith met with Munchak and gave him the option to fire a large contingent of assistant coaches, which included Matthews, in exchange for an extension and a raise, or lose his job as head coach.
 Munchak was not willing to fire everyone they were ordering him to fire, so Munchak parted ways with the Titans, along with Matthews and the other assistant coaches they wanted him to fire.

 Honors and legacy

 In his first year of eligibility, Matthews was elected to the Pro Football Hall of Fame as part of the class of 2007.
-He was inducted during the Enshrinement Ceremony on August 5, 2007, with the unveiling of his bust, sculpted by Scott Myers.
-He was the first player from the Tennessee Titans to be given this honor since the relocation from Houston.
+He was inducted during the Enshrinement Ceremony on August 4, 2007, with the unveiling of his bust, sculpted by Scott Myers.
+Matthews was the first player from the Titans to be given this honor since the relocation from Houston.
 He was the fifth player from the 1983 NFL draft class to be enshrined, joining Dan Marino, Eric Dickerson, John Elway, and Jim Kelly; Darrell Green, Richard Dent, and Jim Covert later became the sixth, seventh, and eighth members.
 Matthews was selected as a guard on the NFL's All-Decade Team of the 1990s.
 In 2010, he was ranked 78th on The Top 100: NFL's Greatest Players by the NFL Network.
-At the 2020 Super Bowl, Matthews was named to the NFL 100 All-Time Team as one of the top 100 players of the first 100 years of the NFL.
+At Super Bowl LV, Matthews was named to the NFL 100 All-Time Team as one of the top 100 players of the first 100 years of the NFL.